-- if the sponsor is based outside the UK or EEA, check a legal representative based in the UK or European Economic Area (EEA) been named, and that evidence been provided that this person or body is established within the UK or EEA and has accepted the role of legal representative (for example a copy of relevant correspondence)
+- if the sponsor is based outside the UK or EEA, check a legal representative based in the UK or European Economic Area (EEA) has been named, and that evidence has been provided that this person or body is established within the UK or EEA, and has accepted the role of legal representative (for example a copy of relevant correspondence)

 - written evidence of scientific critique must be uploaded or the free text box at describing the review process must be completed

 - check details have been provided for who has reviewed the statistical aspects of the research

 - check that insurance or indemnity arrangements to meet potential liabilities relating to the management, design and conduct of the research have been provided (except where NHS indemnity will apply)